Lawyers often rely on word-of-mouth marketing.

 - Survey your audience on social media (if they are engaged)

-- Search Quora or Facebook groups for popular questions about hiring & working with a lawyer, and common legal questions in your field
+- Search Quora or Facebook groups for popular questions about hiring and working with a lawyer, as well as common legal questions in your field

 Simply put, listening to your audience is the best way to ensure you’re meeting their needs.
 Engagement keeps them coming back for more, and with the right momentum, they’re more likely to work with you.